anirudhkaushik2003/anirudhkaushik2003.github.io/_posts/2025-03-14-Visibly-Red.md

 <br><br>
 She stood in the doorway, giving me a sorry look, but it is I who should feel sorry for her.
 “I wanted to complete the story, but I can’t tonight, I’m too tired” she managed a smile before leaving, I did not smile back.
 <br><br>
-I lay awake in bed, till finally, I heard him return.
+I laid awake in bed, till finally, I heard him return.
 It was quiet for a while, almost … *domestic*, till it wasn’t.
 I turned on the tele, to nothing in particular and returned to my bed.
 The humming and moaning lulled me to sleep.
 <br><br>
 I woke up next morning and made my way downstairs, it was colder today.
 I entered the living room and only found him.
 “Who’s going to make breakfast?”.
 He didn’t reply, so I repeated myself again and again till he finally saw me.
 <br><br>